 While you might think about everything you want to give to everyone else, why not think about what you want.
 I’m not talking about something under the tree.
 I am talking about a debt free Christmas!

 Just imagine how wonderful it will feel NOT to have those bills coming in the mail in January.
 Wouldn’t that be the greatest gift for yourself?
 Here are things you can do.

-1. Make a list of everyone you want to give something to.
-This should include absolutely everyone.
+o start, make a list of those people you need to purchase gifts for.
+It should include absolutely everyone.
 Some people to keep in mind include: